ROUTE 91 BANDIT: $10,000 reward for suspect involved in robbing 11 banks along I-91

 He is considered armed and dangerous, and has threatened the use of a firearm and during at least six of the robberies, he attempted to enter the vault.

-The FBI describes him as a white male, between 5’6” to 5’8” tall with a medium build, blue eyes, light-colored hair, typically wears a hood or a hat and white sneakers.
-The investigators believe the he may be operating a newer model Nissan sedan.
+The FBI describes him as a white male, between 5’6” to 5’8” tall with a medium build, blue eyes, light-colored hair, typically wearing a hood or a hat and white sneakers.
+The investigators believe he may be driving a newer model Nissan sedan.

 The person is allegedly responsible for the following robberies: